-The axe head is hand-forged by drop hammer on open dies.
+The axe head is hand-forged by a drop hammer on open dies.
 During the manufacturing process, superior quality control is maintained.
 Each ax is carefully selected for its strength, grain orientation, and density.
 This allows the ax to last longer and doesn’t break easily.

-The wood made handle has a curved ergonomic design.
+The wood-made handle has a curved ergonomic design.
 It provides a perfect balance between comfort and functionality.
 For storing and transporting the ax securely, the leather sheath is made with vegetable-tanned full-grain cow leather.

 It comes with a protective leather welt that has a subtle finish.
 As a bonus, when you purchase this ax, you also get a bottle of protective oil to prevent rust.

 See More Information about Helko Werk Black Forest Axe

 Best Survival Axe